 Once registered, the young person can use the library card in any Norfolk library, to borrow books or use the computers, until they are 16 regardless of whether they change placement or leave care.

 If they lose their card, they can get a free replacement from any Norfolk library.
 They don’t need their carer with them.

 You won’t get overdue reminders or reservation collection notices if you’re in the Corporate Guarantor Scheme, but you can check your online account for this information.

 As well as an ordinary card, foster carers can also have a childminders card, which makes it free to borrow up to 25 children’s items, including books, Story Sacks and Special Educational Needs resources for up to six weeks, with free reservations for items for children.

 There is a collection of books for foster carers which is specifically aimed at supporting foster carers.
 Some of the topics covered include: behaviour management, relaxation, attachment, life story work and adoption.
-Books in the foster carers collection don’t have a reservation cost and can be sent for collection to any library or mobile library at no additional charge.
+Books in the foster carers collection can be reserved free of charge and sent to any library or mobile library for collection.